mikezackles/nocopy/README.md

 ```

 Note that the lambdas passed to `abc_t::visit` can appear in any order, and they
 are always passed by value.
+This is generally true for lambdas passed as
+callbacks to nocopy.

 Archives
 -